Frequently Asked Questions

 The Monthly Maintenance Fee is used for ongoing expenses, and no portion is refundable for any contract type or residence type, regardless of when death occurs or if you decide to cancel your contract.

 Your family does not "inherit" your residence or contract if you pass away.
 When you come live at Shell Point, you are purchasing a contract of lifecare with Shell Point.
 Therefore, there is no equity from your residence to leave to family members.
 However, with the benefits of lifecare, your family will also not be required to pay for any of the costs of assisted living or skilled nursing care for you and your spouse, based on your contract.

 Shell Point residents do not own their residence in the typical real estate manner.
 Residents live in their home at Shell Point, paying the Monthly Maintenance Fee to cover a variety of services and lifestyle amenities.

 There are so many things included in the Monthly Maintenance Fee that it is easier to describe what is not included.
 The Monthly Maintenance Fee includes all utilities (including cable TV), except for your phone bill or internet service.
 It also covers lawn maintenance and pest control, weekly housekeeping and various household maintenance needs, as well as boat dockage, if needed.
 No meals are included in the Monthly Maintenance Fee, although a discounted meal plan may be purchased separately.
 Many educational programs and hobbies are fully included, however some activities, such as golf, concerts, and special events, require an additional charge.

 Currently, no meals are included in the Monthly Maintenance Fee.
 However, a discounted meal plan is available for Shell Point residents at the six restaurants located on the Shell Point campus (which are also open to the public).
-The meal plan is established in the form of a spending account that is valid for a four-month period, and provides residents with a discount of 10–25% off the published prices at these restaurants.
+The Resident Dining Plan does not have an expiration date, and provides residents with a discount of 15% off the published prices at these restaurants.